halkait7/allyst/SECURITY.md

 ### 4. **Data Privacy**
 - No user data is stored on our servers
-- No analytics or tracking scripts
+- Privacy-focused analytics (Vercel Analytics) for performance monitoring only
-- No third-party integrations except Roblox API
+- No third-party integrations except Roblox API and Vercel Analytics
 - All data processing happens client-side or in real-time

 ### 5. **Input Validation**